ngs-doo/dsl-php-tutorial/README.md

 ## DSL and beyond

-There are many more features of DSL platform, such as generating reports in various formats and analysing data using built-in [OLAP](http://en.wikipedia.org/wiki/Online_analytical_processing) features.
+There are many more features of DSL platform, such as generating reports in various formats and analyzing data using built-in [OLAP](http://en.wikipedia.org/wiki/Online_analytical_processing) features.

 Besides the features built-in in the platform, the DSL platform brings certain features specifically to PHP.
 One of the more interesting is type safety, which is a way to improve PHP's type system.